Combined-cycle power plant: Configuration

 A multi-shaft system usually has only one steam system for up to three gas turbines.
 Having only one large steam turbine and heat sink has economies of scale and can have lower cost operations and maintenance.
 A larger steam turbine can also use higher pressures, for a more efficient steam cycle.
 However, a multi-shaft system is about 5% higher in initial cost.

 The overall plant size and the associated number of gas turbines required can also determine which type of plant is more economical.
-A collection of single shaft combined cycle power plants can be more costly to operate and maintain, because there are more pieces of equipment.
+A collection of single-shaft combined-cycle power plants can be more costly to operate and maintain, because there are more pieces of equipment.
 However, it can save interest costs by letting a business add plant capacity as it is needed.

 Multiple-pressure reheat steam cycles are applied to combined-cycle systems with gas turbines with exhaust gas temperatures near 600 °C. Single- and multiple-pressure non-reheat steam cycles are applied to combined-cycle systems with gas turbines that have exhaust gas temperatures of 540 °C or less.
 Selection of the steam cycle for a specific application is determined by an economic evaluation that considers a plant's installed cost, fuel cost and quality, duty cycle, and the costs of interest, business risks, and operations and maintenance.

 Efficiency

 By combining both gas and steam cycles, high input temperatures and low output temperatures can be achieved.

 The efficiency of the cycles add, because they are powered by the same fuel source.

-So, a combined cycle plant has a thermodynamic cycle that operates between the gas-turbine's high firing temperature and the waste heat temperature from the condensers of the steam cycle.
+So, a combined-cycle plant has a thermodynamic cycle that operates between the gas-turbine's high firing temperature and the waste heat temperature from the condensers of the steam cycle.

 This large range means that the Carnot efficiency of the cycle is high.

 The actual efficiency, while lower than the Carnot efficiency, is still higher than that of either plant on its own.

-The electric efficiency of a combined cycle power station, if calculated as electric energy produced as a percentage of the lower heating value of the fuel consumed, can be over 60% when operating new, i.e. unaged, and at continuous output which are ideal conditions.
+The electric efficiency of a combined-cycle power station, if calculated as electric energy produced as a percentage of the lower heating value of the fuel consumed, can be over 60% when operating new, i.e. unaged, and at continuous output which are ideal conditions.

-As with single cycle thermal units, combined cycle units may also deliver low temperature heat energy for industrial processes, district heating and other uses.
+As with single cycle thermal units, combined-cycle units may also deliver low temperature heat energy for industrial processes, district heating and other uses.
 This is called cogeneration and such power plants are often referred to as a combined heat and power (CHP) plant.

-In general, combined cycle efficiencies in service are over 50% on a lower heating value and Gross Output basis.
+In general, combined-cycle efficiencies in service are over 50% on a lower heating value and Gross Output basis.

-Most combined cycle units, especially the larger units, have peak, steady-state efficiencies on the LHV basis of 55 to 59%.
+Most combined-cycle units, especially the larger units, have peak, steady-state efficiencies on the LHV basis of 55 to 59%.

+A limitation of combined cycles is that efficiency is reduced when not running at continuous output.
+During start up, the second cycle can take time to start up.
+Thus efficiency is initially much lower until the second cycle is running, which can take an hour or more.